monaheida/GenAI-GPT/README.md

-This repo serves as a resource hub for learning about LLMs and developing them using Google Colab notebooks.
+This repo serves as a resource about LLMs and developing them using Google Colab notebooks.

 ## Contents